-- 1. Combine tomatoes, carrots, water, salt and sugar in a six inch saucepan.
+- Combine tomatoes, carrots, water, salt, and brown sugar in a six-inch saucepan.
 Bring to boil on high heat uncovered.
 (If your tomatoes are adequately sweet, you can skip the sugar.)

-- 4. In the meantime, grind peanuts until powdered.
-Don’t overgrind, or you will end up with peanut butter!
+- In the meantime, grind peanuts until powdered.
+Don’t over grind, or you will end up with peanut butter!

 - Pour vegetable mixture back into saucepan.
 Add harissa and peanuts.
 As harissa is spicy, start with half a teaspoon and adjust for taste.

 - Reheat mixture on medium heat and allow to cook for 3-4 minutes.

 - Adjust salt and seasonings.
 Add a few tablespoons of water if soup is too thick.